THE FUTURE OF HEALTHCARE

 He earned his medical degree at Northwestern University Medical School in Chicago.
 He completed his internship, residency in internal medicine at the UCI School of Medicine, where he served as chief resident.
 He also earned a master’s of business in healthcare at the UC Irvine Paul Merage School of Business.

-Steven Goldstein, MD, PHD
+Steve A.N.
+Goldstein, MD, PHD

 Vice Chancellor for Health Affairs, UC Irvine